What are Pure Components in React

 React.PureComponent class are treated as pure components.

-It is same as Component except that Pure Components take care of
+It is the same as Component except that Pure Components take care of

 shouldComponentUpdate by itself, it does the shallow comparison on the state and props data.
-If the previous state and props data is same as next props or state, component is not Re-rendered.
+If the previous state and props data is the same as the next props or state, the component is not Re-rendered.

 Note: The State and Props are Shallow Compared